Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Expressivity of Language and Geometry

-This poses a significant challenge for 3D shape manipulation: in general, the user does not have access to the ``ground truth prompt'' of the shape, but rather an approximate prompt based on their observation, or the help of an auxiliary tool (\eg, LLM).
-Because of the existence of sparse regions in the joint embedding space, the approximate prompt will likely be out-of-distribution (OOD).
+This poses a significant challenge for 3D shape editing: in general, the user does not have access to the ``ground truth prompt'' of the shape, but rather an approximate prompt based on their observation, or the help of an auxiliary tool (\eg, LLM).
+Because of the existence of sparse regions in the joint embedding space, the approximate prompt will likely be out-of-distribution (OOD). {Therefore, using an approximate prompt will unlikely yield the desired result as the model will become unresponsive to it.}